saltycoder417/pwn.college-srikar/Comprehending_Commands.md

 ## What I learned

-explain what you learned
+I learned how and when to use ls, cd, cat commands properly.

 ## References

-Add an references or videos you used while solving the challenge.
+The references used were the problem statements in pwn.college.
+I also used the clues given after executing the commands in the terminal.

 # 12. making directories: